 Five or more 9-4 grades at GCSE including English Language and Maths.

-Grade 5 or above in GCSE History or Religious Studies would be an advantage, but is not compulsory.
+Grade 6 or above in GCSE English Language and/or History would be an advantage.

 |A Level law covers six modules:|